prabhuti-b/K-Means-for-customer-data-/README.md

 # K-Means-for-customer-data-
-Segmenting customer data using K-Means
+- Project - Segmenting customer data using K-Means
+- Objective - To segment customer data using K-Means based on cluster number determined by Elbow chart and Silhouette scores
+- Result - Obtained 4 customer clusters